UTSCCSCC01/finalprojectw22-GDSC2.0/doc/sprint0/PB.md

 <br>
 <details open>
 <summary><strong>Events</strong></summary>
-    <li>As a site admin, I can publish events,so new events will be posted on the website.
+    <li>As a site admin, I can publish events, so new events will be posted on the website.
     <ul>
-        <li>In admins view of the event page, there is an add event button.</li>
+        <li>In admins view of the event page, there is an 'add event' button.</li>
         <li>A request of event is submitted after required fields are filled in add event page.</li>
         <li>Events are published once head admin approves.</li>
     </ul>